ableyjoe/draft-jabley-dnsop-addr-query/draft-jabley-dnsop-addr-query.md

 of the response that confirms the absence of the missing RRTYPE at the QNAME.
 This follows from (2) above.

-## Receiving and Interpreting Responses
+## Receiving and Interpreting ADDR Responses

 There are no special requirements for receiving and interpreting responses to queries with QTYPE=ADDR.

-## Discovering Support for QTYPE=ADDR in Responders
+## Discovering Support for ADDR Queries in Responders

 Initiators SHOULD support local configuration that allows support for particular responders to be specified based on knowledge of their